-On May 14, 2021, the Company and its subsidiaries entered a Loan, Security and Guaranty Agreement for a \$\infty\$0 million asset-based senior secured revolving credit facility with CIT Bank, N.A.
-The CIT Facility is collateralized by 100% of the assets of the Company and its subsidiaries who are co-borrowers and/or guarantors.
-The CIT Facility matures on the fifth anniversary of the closing date (May 14, 2026).
+The Company and its subsidiaries have a Loan, Security and Guaranty Agreement for a \$20 million asset-based senior secured revolving credit facility (the "Facility") with First Citizens Bank ("FCB") (formerly CIT Bank, N.A.).
+The Facility is collateralized by 100% of the assets of the Company and its subsidiaries who are co-borrowers and/or guarantors.
+The Facility matures on the fifth anniversary of the closing date (May 14, 2026).

-As of September 30, 2023, the Company had no outstanding borrowings and \$11,251 available for borrowing under the terms of the CIT Facility.
-The Company had \$408 and \$561 in unamortized debt issuance costs associated with the CIT Facility as of September 30, 2023 and 2022, respectively.
-The amortization expense of these debt costs totaled \$153 in both fiscal 2023 and 2022.
+As of September 30, 2024, the Company had no outstanding borrowings and \$8,139 of unused capacity available for borrowing under the terms of the Facility.
+The Company had \$255 and \$408 in unamortized debt issuance costs associated with the Facility as of September 30, 2024 and 2023, respectively.
+Of these costs, \$153 is reflected in other current assets on the consolidated balance sheets as of both September 30, 2024, and September 30, 2023 with the remainder being reflected in other long term assets.
+The amortization expense of these debt costs included in interest expense on the consolidated statements of operations was \$153 in both fiscal 2024 and 2023.

-Under the CIT Facility, advances will be subject to a borrowing base formula that is computed based on 85% of eligible accounts receivable of the Company and subsidiaries as defined in the CIT Facility, and subject to certain other criteria, conditions, and applicable reserves, including any additional eligibility requirements as determined by the administrative agent.
-The CIT Facility is subject to usual and customary covenants and events of default for credit facilities of this type.
+Under the Facility, advances are subject to a borrowing base formula that is computed based on 85% of eligible accounts receivable of the Company and subsidiaries as defined in the Facility, and subject to certain other criteria, conditions, and applicable reserves, including any additional eligibility requirements as determined by the administrative agent.
+The Facility is subject to usual and customary covenants and events of default for credit facilities of this type but is not subject to any financial covenants.
 The interest rate, at the Company's election, was based on either the Base Rate, as defined, plus the applicable margin; or the London Interbank Offered Rate ("LIBOR"), or any successor thereto, for the applicable interest period, subject to a 1% floor, plus the applicable margin.
-In addition to interest costs on advances outstanding, the CIT Facility will provide an unused line fee ranging from 0.375% to 0.50% depending on the amount of undrawn credit, original issue discount and certain fees for diligence, implementation, and administration.
-The unused line fees incurred and included in interest expense totaled \$101 in both fiscal 2023 and 2022.
+In addition to interest costs on advances outstanding, the Facility will provide an unused line fee ranging from 0.375% to 0.50% depending on the amount of undrawn credit, original issue discount and certain fees for diligence, implementation, and administration.
+The unused line fees incurred and included in interest expense totaled \$101 in both fiscal 2024 and 2023.

-On May 18, 2023, the Company entered into a Consent and Amendment No. 1 to the Loan and Security and Guarantee Agreement ("Amendment No. 1"), by and among the Company, certain subsidiaries of the Company as Borrowers, the Guarantors, the financial institutions party to the agreement from time to time as the Lenders, and CIT Bank, a division of First-Citizen Bank & Trust Company (successor by merger to CIT Bank, N.A.), as Agent for the Lenders.
-Pursuant to the terms of Amendment No. 1 and subject to the terms and conditions set forth in Amendment No. 1, CIT and Lenders consented to the Company's previously announced 2023 Stock Repurchase Program (as defined in Amendment No. 1), which will continue through December 31, 2023; provided that (i) the aggregate amount paid for all such repurchase transactions shall not exceed \$20 million, and (ii) no Default or Event of Default (as defined in Amendment No. 1) exists or would exist after giving effect to each repurchase transaction consummated thereunder.
+On May 18, 2023, the Company entered into a Consent and Amendment No. 1 to the Loan and Security and Guarantee Agreement ("Amendment No. 1"), by and among the Company, certain subsidiaries of the Company as Borrowers, the Guarantors, the financial institutions party to the agreement from time to time as the Lenders, and FCB, as Agent for the Lenders.
+Pursuant to the terms of Amendment No. 1 and subject to the terms and conditions set forth in Amendment No. 1, FCB and Lenders consented to the Company's previously announced 2023 Stock Repurchase Program (as defined in Amendment No. 1), which continued through December 31, 2023; provided that (i) the aggregate amount paid for all such repurchase transactions did not exceed \$20 million, and (ii) no Default or Event of Default (as defined in Amendment No. 1) exists or would exist after giving effect to each repurchase transaction consummated thereunder.
 In addition, effective as of the date of Amendment No. 1, LIBOR is no longer used as a benchmark rate or otherwise operative within Amendment No. 1 and was replaced with the Secured Overnight Financing Rate ("SOFR") as well as other conforming changes.

-On December 15, 2023, the Company and CIT Bank entered into Amendment No. 2 to the CIT Facility ("Amendment No. 2").
-Amendment No. 2 provides for an increase in the CIT Facility's concentration limits for certain large clients at the discretion of CIT Bank.
+On December 15, 2023, the Company and FCB entered into Amendment No. 2 to the Facility ("Amendment No. 2"), which provides for an increase in the Facility's concentration limits for certain large clients at the discretion of FCB.